braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_content_blocks.md

 ## Updating Content Blocks

-To update an existing Content Block, you can either edit the original Content Block located in Templates & Media, or copy the HTML from the original message to your new one.
+To update an existing Content Block, you can either edit the original Content Block located in **Templates & Media**, or copy the HTML from the original message to your new one.
 Note that if you choose to update a Content Block, it will update in all email messages where the Content Block is used.

 To archive a Content Block, go to the **Templates & Media** page and select the <i class="fas fa-cog"></i> gear icon next to the selected Content Block and click **Archive**.
 When you archive a Content Block, your messages will still include the content in the archived block.